EmmiaSilk/rpg-notes/_collections/_uatera_ancestries/abryan.md

 #### Winter Camouflage
-When wearing white in a snowy environment, you are indistinguishable from the snow.
-You may hide when you are only lightly obscured by snowfall.
+When wearing white in a snowy environment, you are indistinguishable from the snow, allowing you to hide when you are only lightly obscured by snowfall.

 #### Traditions of Arapoaz
 You may cast Ceremony as a ritual.